developmentseed/sat-api-pg/README.md

 ## Purpose

-Provide a Postgres backed reference implementation of the [STAC API specification.](https://github.com/radiantearth/stac-spec/tree/dev/api-spec)
+To provide the community a Postgres backed reference implementation of the [STAC API specification.](https://github.com/radiantearth/stac-spec/tree/dev/api-spec)
+Postgres's flexibility and ecosystem of geospatial functionality provide a great foundation for building spatial APIs and we hope the community can expand on this work to drive STAC development forward.

 ## Project Layout